 We are contacting families to assess essential needs for STAA and will cancel any ‘non-essential’ bookings.

 Using personal protective equipment (PPE)

-In line with advice from the Department of Health, our guidelines for using PPE are:
+In line with advice from the Chief Medical Officer and the Department of Health, our guidelines for when to use PPE are:

 - The house will move to self-isolation when a customer is tested.

 - The staff member assigned to the customer who was tested will wear full PPE because that customer has symptoms.